Gardening is an incredibly popular hobby, and it has bubbled over into small garden spaces, like balconies, small patios, and porches.

 - Is there anything that blocks the sun?
 Are there any trees, downspouts, pillars, eves, other buildings, or things that interfere with sunshine?

-Wind can damage plants that have large or delicate leaves.
-Wind tunnels can form between buildings, too.
+Balconies can be windy spaces, particularly ones high in the sky.
+Wind can damage plants that have large or delicate leaves and wind tunnels can form between buildings, too.

 Get to know how wind affects your balcony: